SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/security-foundations.md

 ---
-id: security-foundations
+id: security-foundation
-title: Sumo Logic Security Foundations App
+title: Sumo Logic Security Foundation App
-sidebar_label: Security Foundations
+sidebar_label: Security Foundation
 description: Shows the most important alerts to investigate and the entities that pose the greatest risk.
 ---